nicolas-steenhout/main-live/_posts/2024-03-22-block-04-patches.md

 ![Two squares stitched together, pinned to another two.
 A threaded needle started going through the blue square.](/images/4-patch-03.jpg)

 My fingers have turned soft.
 Or maybe they always were soft.
 One of my first chef when I was a young cook told me I had "butter fingers".
-I think I have the seamstress equivalent.
+I think I have the sewist equivalent.
 Glad to have made myself a doeskin thimble, because commercial thimbles just don't fit on my fingers!

 ![A doeskin homemade thimble on the tip of my index finger.](/images/4-patch-04.jpg)